"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Related Work

 Concurrently with our work, \citet{idahl-etal-2021-benchmarking} argue for faithfulness evaluation on synthetic data for model debugging but do not report experimental results.
 Similarly to them and also concurrently with our work, \citet{pezeshkpour-etal-2021-combining} go further and combine data and input attribution methods to discover data artifacts.
 However, citing prior work, they use \textsc{grad}$_{l\mh mean}$ and \textsc{ig}$_{l\mh mean}$ which, as we have shown, are sub-optimal configurations for BERT models.
 This explains the very poor accuracy of 12-13\% (in our terms: precision@1) that they observed when discovering single-token shortcuts in SST2.
+Finally, as our experiments demonstrate, the single-token shortcut is insufficient to assess whether a method would be useful for more complex shortcuts.